dotnet/source-build/Documentation/ci-platform-coverage-guidelines.md

 1. Only test [distros that are officially supported by .NET](https://github.com/dotnet/core/blob/main/os-lifecycle-policy.md#net-supported-os-policy).
 Community supported distros will not be covered.

-**Note:** There will be conflicts within these guidelines.
-When they occur, it is an indication that multiple legs will be needed.
-For example, Ubuntu is based on Debian.
-However, .NET is included in Ubuntu's repositories by default but not Debian's (at the time of writing).
-As such, it is best to include legs for both Ubuntu and Debian.

 ## Distro Versions

+1. Prefer testing latest LTS version.
+If LTS is unsupported, use the latest version instead.
-When selecting which distro versions to test the .NET version in development, it is important to take into account which distro versions will be in support at the time of the .NET release.
-Don't worry about testing .NET on distro versions that will be or nearing EOL on the .NET release day.
+1. Drop distro versions that will be or are nearing EOL on the .NET release day.

-1. Latest LTS version.
-If the distro doesn't have an LTS notion, then test latest.
-1. Oldest version that will be in-support for the lifetime of the .NET release.
+1. Stop updating the test matrix in the last 6 months of support for a .NET version as new distro versions are released.

 ## Architectures